oneapi-src/oneAPI-samples/DirectProgramming/Fortran/guided_matrix_mul_OpenMP/README.md

       enddo
    !$omp end parallel do
    ```
+3. Save your changes.

-## Build and Run the Parallel Program
+## Build and Run the Parallel Program for CPU

 In order for the Intel Fortran Compiler to recognize OpenMP directives, the program must be compiled with the `-qopenmp` (Linux) or `/Qopenmp` (Windows) option.
 Without this compiler option, the OpenMP directives are ignored and the program will run sequentially.
 Note that this can be helpful for debugging the program.

 ### On Linux

-1. Change to the sample directory.
+1. Change to the directory that contains your modified program for CPU (`mm_CPU_parallel.f90`).
-2. Build the program using the `-qopenmp` option.
+2. Build your modified program using the `-qopenmp` option.
    ```
-   ifx -xhost -qopenmp mm_CPUparallel.f90
+   ifx -xhost -qopenmp mm_CPU_parallel.f90
    ```
 3. Set the environment variable `OMP_NUM_THREADS` to indicate how many threads should be used during the run.
 The default is the number of cores in the entire computer.
    ```